coderefinery/ase-workshop-2019/ase-talk.md

 ---
 # Quality Code is Loosely Coupled
-* "Code that is loosely coupled indirectly depends on the code it uses so it is easier to isolate, verify, reuse and extend.
+* "Code that is loosely coupled indirectly depends on the code it uses so it is easier to isolate, verify, reuse and extend."
+[1]

 <img src="img/knit_vs_lego.jpg" style="width: 100%;"/>

 .cite[Slide taken from [Complexity in software development by Jonas Juselius](https://github.com/scisoft/complexity)]

 ???
+- Knitwear is not loosely coupled.
 - The power distribution to this room/floor is probably decoupled from the power distribution to another of the build.
 At some point they are depending upon the same source, but you can work on the distribution